`That 70s Show’ actor Danny Masterson charged in 3 rapes

-LOS ANGELES (AP) — “That '70s Show” actor Danny Masterson has been charged with the rapes of three women in the early 2000s, Los Angeles prosecutors said Wednesday.
+LOS ANGELES (AP) — “That ’70s Show” actor Danny Masterson was charged with the rapes of three women in the early 2000s, Los Angeles prosecutors said Wednesday, the culmination of a three-year investigation that resulted in a rare arrest of a famous Hollywood figure in the #MeToo era.

-The three counts of rape by force or fear come after a three-year investigation of the 44-year-old Masterson.
-The charges were filed and an arrest warrant issued Tuesday.
-Masterson was taken into custody late Wednesday morning, jail records showed.
-He was being held on $3.3 million bail and is scheduled to be arraigned on Sept.
+The three counts of rape by force or fear against Masterson were filed Tuesday, and an arrest warrant isssued.
+Masterson, 44, was arrested late Wednesday morning, jail records showed.
+He was released a few hours later after posting bond and is scheduled to be arraigned Sept.
 18.

 Masterson's attorney Tom Mesereau said his client is innocent, and "we’re confident that he will be exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify.”